stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 > If you’re sexually active, get tested regularly.
 Have open conversations with your sexual partners about this stuff: “Have you been tested?
 Are you on birth control?”
 Yes, it’s awkward.
 But yes, it’s always worth it.

-Importantly, while women are more concerned about safety on average, occasionally you will meet a women less cautious than you.
+Importantly, while women are more concerned about safety on average, occasionally you will meet a woman less cautious than you.
 Even if it is her conscious choice to take risks (rather than a lack of knowledge, or impaired judgement due to alcohol or buzzing hormones), don’t lower your own standards!
 It’s better to pass on an otherwise good opportunity than to be dealing with its consequences for life.

 ## Confidence